-Ask your TAs how they want to be addressed.
+- Ask them how they want to be addressed.
 Even though they may be close in age to you, they may prefer some professional distance.

-Professors want you to do well, enjoy the course and develop an interest in their research field.
+Professors want you to do well, to enjoy the course, and to develop an interest in their research field.

-- encourage you if you feel challenged by the course
+- encourage you when you may be feeling overwhelmed by the course.

-- explain assignments, after you’ve tried to understand the expectations yourself
+- explain assignments after you’ve tried to understand the purpose, format, or expectations.

-- be a reference for a job, a graduate school application or a research proposal, if they know you well enough
+- be a reference for a job, a graduate school application or a research proposal, if they know you first.

 - hire you for research help, which builds your practical experience.

-Try setting a goal of speaking outside class with each of your professors, at least once each term.
+Set a goal of speaking outside class with each professor, at least once each term.